Sharad Pawar: Slapping incident

 Pawar was slapped by a youth named Harvinder Singh at the New Delhi Municipal Corporation Centre while leaving the premises after attending a literary function on 24 November 2011.
 The attacker, who was previously said to have also assaulted former telecom minister Sukh Ram, was later arrested in 2019.

 Turban controversy

 In 2018, Pawar asked party members to felicitate him with the pagadi (turban) of social reformer Mahatma Phule, instead of the usual Puneri Pagadi worn by peshwas (prime ministers) of the Maratha Empire.
-In response to criticism that he was trying to stir up anti-Brahmin sentiment and appeal to Dalits, Pawar said that he wasn't rejecting any section of society but honoring his idols Phule, Babasaheb Ambedkar, and Shahu Maharaj.
+In response to criticism that he was "trying to stir up anti-Brahmin sentiment" and "appeal to Dalits", Pawar said that he wasn't rejecting any section of society but honouring his idols- Phule, Babasaheb Ambedkar, and Shahu Maharaj.